 - Specialised offerings: Products or services tailored to local preferences

-Understanding how customers discover, evaluate, and choose local businesses helps optimise advertising for each stage of the decision process:
+Knowing how customers find, weigh up, and pick local businesses helps you tune advertising for each stage of the decision:

 - Awareness: Customer recognises a need or want